 Jeff Farrington is the State Representative for Utica, western Sterling Heights and southeast Shelby Township.
 The State Rep race in 2010 was the first election he ever ran in and did so to help create an environment in Michigan that is condusive to job growth.
 He also believes that it is important to keep our spending in line with revenue and he's proud to be part of a legislative body that has finished three straight budgets ahead of schedule instead of government shutdowns as in the prior decade.

 Here's a little background to help you get to know Jeff:

-My parents, Tom & Marie, raised my three sisters (Terry, Sandy & Lori) and I in Utica.
-I've been a resident of Utica (currently and as a child) and Sterling Heights (where my mom still lives) for over 35 years, living in Michigan my entire life.
-I graduated from Utica High School in 1983 and was a member of their championship baseball team as a pitcher and third baseman.
-On the geeky side, I was also a high school national finalist in D.E.C.A. (the only Michigan student that year to earn a "finalist" ranking.)
+Jeff's parents, Tom & Marie, raised me and my three sisters (Terry, Sandy & Lori) in Utica.
+He's been a resident of Utica (currently and as a child) and Sterling Heights (where his mom still lives) for over 36 years, living in Michigan his entire life.
+Jeff graduated from Utica High School in 1983 and was a member of their championship baseball team as a pitcher and third baseman.
+On the geeky side, he was also a high school national finalist in D.E.C.A. (the only Michigan student that year to earn a "finalist" ranking.)

-Over a ten year period I balanced family, work and school attending Macomb Community College, then earning a Bachelor's of Business Administration degree at Walsh College in 1988 and a Master's degree in 1993 from Walsh.
-This experience demonstrated to me the importance of a good education and I want to make sure it's available for the next generation.
-Along the way I married my high school sweetheart, Diana Corning.
+Over a ten year period Jeff balanced family, work and school attending Macomb Community College, then earning a Bachelor's of Business Administration degree at Walsh College in 1988 and a Master's degree in 1993 from Walsh.
+This experience demonstrated to him the importance of a good education and he wants to make sure it's available for the next generation.
+Along the way Jeff married my high school sweetheart, Diana Corning.
 Twenty seven years later that wonderful story continues.